Data integration of non-probability and probability samples with deterministic predictive mean matching: Basic setup

+Assumption \eqref{lim-res-prob-assum} ensures that asymptotically, the average of the regression residuals disappears, meaning that the regression model correctly captures the population mean of $Y$.
+In the proof strategy, we use \eqref{lim-res-prob-assum} to first show the consistency of the mass imputation estimator of the population mean.
+This result is then used as a foundation for showing the consistency of both PMM estimators.
+Note that this assumption is not implied by \eqref{conditional-mean-assum}, as \eqref{conditional-mean-assum} restricts only the conditional mean of $Y$ given $\bX$ but does not address the dependence structure of the residuals $\varepsilon_i = Y_i - m(\bX_i, \bbeta_0)$.

+Assumption \eqref{lipschitz-assum} imposes a local Lipschitz condition on the regression function $m(\bX, \bbeta)$ around the true parameter $\bbeta_0$.
+Intuitively it means that a small deviation of $\hat\bbeta$ from $\bbeta_0$ leads to a small change in the predicted values.
+In our case, this condition ensures that the donor selection and resulting imputations are stable.

-Assumptions (B1) and (C1) are not strictly necessary for reasonable performance in finite samples, but the PMM estimator will perform better if the non-probability sample is reasonably diverse, which is basically what (B1) and (C1) are getting at.
-Assumption (C1) is satisfied if, for example, one covariate $x_{j}$ has support on the whole real line and $m(\cdot,\bbeta)$ depends on this covariate and closure of the range of function $x_{j}\mapsto m\left(\bx,\bbeta\right)$ contains the support of $Y$ such as in the case of logistic regression where closure of the range of:
+Assumptions (\ref{yhat-yhat-assum}) and (\ref{yhat-y-assum}) are not strictly necessary for reasonable performance in finite samples, but the PMM estimator will perform better if the non-probability sample is reasonably diverse, which is what assumptions (\ref{yhat-yhat-assum}) and (\ref{yhat-y-assum}) are essentially implying.
+Assumption (\ref{yhat-y-assum}) is satisfied if, for example, for almost all units $i$, one covariate $x_{j}$ has support on the whole real line, $m(\cdot,\bbeta)$ depends on this covariate, and the closure of the range of function $x_{j}\mapsto m\left(\bx,\bbeta\right)$ contains the support of $Y$.
+For instance, in the case of logistic regression, where the closure of the range of: